Health and Wellness Educators (HAWEs)

 - Attends fall, winter training.

-- Develops and presents residence hall and classroom workshops in their specialty area.
+- Develops and presents workshops in residence halls and classroom presentations

-- Collects and analyses data on contacts, programs and student behaviors.
+- Collects and analyses national and RWU data on college student health behaviors

-- Is knowlegable of and has the ability to write CAS learning objectives for each program.
+- Is knowledgeable of and has the ability to write CAS learning objectives for each program

 - Creative, energetic person with good listening skills

-- Ability to work independently as well as in a team
+- Ability to work independently as well as on a team

 - Good verbal and written communication skills